-- Ensure all site, teacher, and classroom profile information is accurate and reflects actual operations and enrollment as of October 1. - Ensure appropriate staff are invited into LinkB5 during the registration window and staff who no longer work at the site are removed. - Ensure current lead and assistant teachers complete their LinkB5 profile during the registration window by the October 1 deadline. - Ensure all local CLASS scores from fall and spring observations are submitted and verified in LinkB5 by the observation deadlines.
+- Ensure all site, educator, and classroom profile information is accurate and reflects actual operations and enrollment as of October 1. - Ensure appropriate staff are invited into LinkB5 during the registration window and staff who no longer work at the site are removed. - Ensure current lead and assistant educators complete their LinkB5 profile during the registration window by the October 1 deadline. - Ensure all local CLASS observation information, including scores from fall and spring observations are submitted and verified in LinkB5 by the observation deadlines.
 (See Section 4 for details). - Receive and respond to CLASS observation scheduling and documentation requests related to local and external observations.
-(See Section 4 for details) - Ensure observation results, feedback reports and other pertinent VQB5 information is shared with the other appropriate site administrators and teachers in a timely manner.
+(See Section 4 for details) - Ensure observation results, feedback reports, and other pertinent VQB5 information is shared with the other appropriate site administrators and educators in a timely manner.

-• Receive and coordinate the responses for employment verification requests for teacher eligibility in RecognizeB5 for teachers who meet RecognizeB5 eligibility requirements (See Section 7.6).
+• Receive and coordinate the responses for employment verification requests for educator eligibility in RecognizeB5 for educators who meet RecognizeB5 eligibility requirements (See Section 7.6).